StefanoBelloni/QSpinPuzzle/README.md

 It should lunch at the very end the `QSpinPuzzleGame`.

+**NOTE** when you need to decide where to clone the repository in Windows, it might be better to have a _short path_, since longer path might create problem when compiling, due to the limit of the maximum length of _paths_

 ## TODOs

 - [ ] Add a button to check if the game has been solved.